 Tea and coffee are the most widely consumed beverages in the world, with their history dating back to over 5,000 years old.
 In the orient, tea is not merely a beverage but a part of the culture and a tradition in the society.
+In the times we live, the consumers of tea are thirsty to learn about the therapeutic and health benefits of different types of teas.
+If there is a wealth of information available, there must be a lot more to learn and explore.
+In this blog, we bring to you a brief overview of some of the gourmet teas of the world and health benefits of different types of teas.

 Besides just a refreshing drink or a breakfast accompaniment beverage, tea has been known and respected for its plentiful health benefits and therapeutic properties.
 As gourmet tea becomes more popular, over 6 billion pounds of tea are harvested annually, and the best loose-leaf teas are very expensive and some even compare to fine wine in status.